oktadev/okta-blog/_source/_posts/2023-04-26-java-jetty-oauth.md

 From the Gretty docs:

 > Gretty is a feature-rich Gradle plugin for running web apps on embedded servlet containers.
-It supports Jetty versions 7, 8, and 9, Tomcat versions 7 and 8, multiple web apps, and many more.
+It supports Jetty versions 10, Tomcat versions 10, multiple web apps, and many more.
 It wraps servlet  container functions as convenient Gradle tasks and configuration DSL

 This project uses Gretty plugin version 4.0.3, which uses Jetty version 11.0.11.
 Since version 4, Gretty requires `jakarta` imports over `javax`.
 You can use Gretty 3 if you want to support non-Jakarta apps (this is explained on the Gretty GitHub page above).